Bill-A/agilefoo/README.md

 - - -

 (clean up these last two stories)
     Feature: A logged in user can view their profile

+    In order to ...
+    As a ...
+    I want to ...

     Scenario: Logged in user can post links
     Given that a logged in user is on the ‘Links’ page
     When the user clicks ‘Add a Post’
     Then they land on the posts where they can enter a post consisting of a title and a url

     A logged in user can view their profile consisting of posts, comments, discussions, replies and tweets.
 - - -

     Feature: A logged in user can vote on a post

+    In order to ...
+    As a ...
+    I want to ...

     Scenario: Logged in user can post links

     Given that a logged in user is on the ‘Links’ page
     When the user clicks ‘Add a Post’
     Then they land on the posts where they can enter a post consisting of a title and a url

-A logged in user can vote a Post up or down.
-Acceptance Criteria

-An up vote count should increase the count, A down vote should decrease the count.
-A user cannot apply multiple up or down votes to a post.

-A logged in user visits the home page, sees a user submitted link and votes on it.
-Acceptance Criteria
-The user should end up on the home page and the vote count should change up or down according to how they voted

-A logged in user that votes for a link cannot vote for the same link in the same direction.
-Acceptance Criteria
-A logged in user can see that which links they have voted for and in which direction up/down

 - - -